-Post- empioyment benefits (continued)
+1 000 comproj mene Benerius (commuca)

-2019 2018
+2020 2019

 \$'000 \$'000

 (viii) Asset allocation (continued)

-Actual return on Plan assets 6,880 (19)
+Actual return on Plan assets 2,548 6,880

 All equities have quoted prices in active markets.
 The fair value of Government and other securities are calculated by discounting expected future proceeds using a constructed yield curve.